jchultarsky101/ptui/README.md

-# ptui
-TUI Client for Physna
+# PTUI - TUI Client for Physna

+The goal of this project is to create a terminal user interface (TUI) client for the Physna public REST API.

+## Architecture

+... to be continued ...